Magnulas/xbimwebui/README.md

-# xbimwebui
+# XbimWebUI Viewer
-An npm package for the XbimWebUI Viewer
+An npm package for the XbimWebUI Viewer, based on https://github.com/xBimTeam/XbimWebUI/